 Each year a figure of public recognition is invited to Mount Mercy to deliver a keynote lecture of benefit to the entire campus and surrounding community.

-On February 4, 2016, Marybeth Lorbiecki, director of the Interfaith Ocean Ethics Campaign (IOEC), will speak to Mount Mercy University’s community during her presentation “Mercy and Our Common Home.”
+On February 4, 2016, Marybeth Lorbiecki, director of the Interfaith Ocean Ethics Campaign (IOEC), spoke to Mount Mercy University’s community during her presentation “Mercy and Our Common Home.”

 As director of IOEC, Ms. Lorbiecki has spoken at the United Nations and worked with the Holy See, Pontifical Council of Justice and Peace, and the Alliance of Religions and Conservation, as well as advisers to Pope Francis, Ecumenical Patriarch Bartholomew, and the fourteenth Dalai Lama.

 Ms. Lorbiecki graduated from St. Catherine University with a background in theology and earned a master’s in literature and writing at Minnesota State University, Mankato.
 Awarded an International Rotarian Scholarship, she pursued post-graduate work in philosophy at the University of Essex, England.

 Research on conservationist Aldo Leopold led her to examine the Bible for its teachings.
 She discovered a faith mandate to care for the land, animals, the poor, and all of God’s creation that was woven through the Old and New Testaments.